 Trick or treat give me something good to eat!

 It’s that time of year again, Halloween is just around the corner.
 As your children go back and forth about what superhero or princess to be this year one thing is for certain, they want candy!
-According to Forbes Americans spent $2.7 billion on Halloween candy in 2017, which was a record compared to previous years.
+According to the National Retail Federation, Americans spent $2.6 billion on Halloween candy in 2019.
 As a parent you want to let your child enjoy the holiday and the stash of candy they will collect.
 However, you want to make sure a night of ghouls and goblins won’t end up as a tricky dental visit in the following months.

 To understand how candy can affect your children's’ teeth, it is important to understand how cavities are formed.
 Cavities aren’t actually caused by sugar, but sugar creates conditions in the mouth that allow cavities to form.
 The mouth is full of bacteria, good and bad.
 Bacteria is important to maintaining an overall healthy mouth.
 However harmful bacteria feeds off of the sugar we consume and creates acid.
 Acid erodes the tooth enamel and allows for a bacterial infection within the tooth which creates a hole, otherwise known as a cavity.